Qom Seminary: History

 The city of Qom was conquered by Muslims between 643–644 CE, during the final year of the life of Umar ibn al-Khattab.
-Between 670–719 CE, conditions emerged for the foundation of Shia Qom.
+In 670–719 CE, conditions emerged for the foundation of Shia Qom.
 The Twelve Imams spoke of a flourishing religious center in Qom.

 Ja'far al-Sadiq is reported to have said: "Soon Kufa will be empty of believers, and knowledge will be withdrawn like a serpent withdrawing into its lair, and it will reappear in a city called Qom, which will become the center of knowledge and virtue..."
 Qom came to be known as the "nest of the Ahl al-Bayt."
 The presence of numerous Sayyids and Alids helped expand the seminary, as did the Shrine of Fatima Masumeh, which became a frequented site for pilgrimage.

 Background

 Sheikhan Cemetery in Qom, Iran, near the shrine of Fatimah al-Masumah, where members of the Ash'ari family are buried.

 'Hawza' is a modern term for the organized institutions and centers of Shia Islamic education.
 Educational institutions in Twelver Shia Islam began during the time of the Twelve Imams, who held classes and transmitted knowledge rooted in the Qur'an and the Prophet's tradition.
 These teachings were compiled in works later known as Usul and taught in various Shia cities.
 Due to its distance from Sunni centers like Damascus and Baghdad, and its proximity to the Shia hub of Karaj Abū Dulaf, Qom became a conducive environment for Shia scholarship.
 Shiites from Kufa brought knowledge here, including Ibrahim ibn Hashim Kufi—the first to bring hadiths of Kufic scholars to Qom.

-Abbas Feyz notes that during the uprising of Abu Muslim Khorasani, Qom became a stronghold of Twelver Shiism, and the first formal Twelver school was opened there by Ash'ari Arabs.
-Scholars of the Daylamites emerged from this school—one of whom became a tutor to the Abbasid caliph al-Mutawakkil’s children, and reportedly killed one of them after an insult made in reference to Fatima.
+Abbas Feyz notes that during the uprising of Abu Muslim Khorasani, Qom became a stronghold of Twelver Shiism, and the first formal Twelver school was opened there by Ash'ari Sayyids.
+Scholars of the Daylamites emerged from this school—one of whom became a tutor to the Abbasid caliph al-Mutawakkil's children, and reportedly killed one of them after an insult made in reference to Fatima.

 Hadith study increased in practice in Qom during the 8th–11th centuries CE.
 As hadiths were being transmitted in Kufa and Medina, they were also compiled and refined in Qom.
 Scholars like Ibrahim ibn Hashim and Muhammad ibn Khalid al-Barqi led this process.
 Over 80% of the sources in Al-Kafi by al-Kulayni are Qomi, with many from Ibrahim ibn Hashim.
 Ibn Babawayh, a recognized figure of this tradition, authored many works in hadith, jurisprudence, and theology based on narrations.